Pricing Manager Salary: 8 Ways To Avoid Working Harder For Less Money! 🥨

-One of the most disappointing aspects of corporate life is to have an excellent year in a year in which the broader business has performed poorly.
+One of the most disappointing aspects of corporate life is to have an excellent year in which the broader business has performed poorly.

 Typical advice states that it is best to be a star performer in a boom rather than in a downturn.

 Now, however, individuals can’t risk being so selective with their achievements.
-As a results of large scale disruption across all industries, large businesses are shedding more staff.
+As a result, large scale disruption across all industries, large businesses are shedding more staff.

 Selective under-performance will just not cut it in today’s business environment.
 Now, people are working hard just to keep their jobs – not just to get a bigger bonus.

-Conversely, when an individual exceeds their targets, they tend to get paid more and are offer bigger bonuses.
+Conversely, when an individual exceeds their targets, they receive a higher salary and offered bigger bonuses.

 Strange as it may seem, there are a lot of pricing professionals out there who find it difficult to quantify and defend their value to the business.

-A surprisingly high percentage of pricing professionals hate dealing with sensitive issues at work – one of which is pay rise discussions.
-An underlying cause is related to personality and leadership.
+A surprisingly high percentage of pricing professionals hate dealing with sensitive issues at work – one of which is pay-rise discussions.
+Thus, an underlying cause is related to personality and leadership.

 Our research shows, for example, that many pricing professionals don’t see it’s their place, role or responsibility to take accountability for team performance – good and not so good.